IsaiaBelladelli/TelepassDigitalTestIB/README.md

 It contains the SwiftUI views.
 The main views are:
 - Pokemon List View: it shows the list of pokemons in order of "id".
 It uses infinite scrolling.
 - Pokemon Details View: it shows pokemon's stats and types.
-Because of many properties are set asynchronously, for view state I used "@ObservedObject pattern"
+Because of many properties are set asynchronously, for view state I used "@ObservedObject pattern".

 ## Test
 I implemented unit tests for async logic.

 ## Possible improvements
-- Add search feature for pokemons list.
+- Add search bar for pokemons list.
 - Add the possibility to show the pokemons list ordered by name, id, type, etc.